qbead/qbeadWebsite/content/book/intro.md

 the next, `255`, represents the amount of green, and the final, `250`, gives the amount of blue.
 These combinations give a bright blue color.
-Try changing these numbers for yourself and then press the "Run for 10 seconds" button to see what happens.
+Press the "Run for 10 seconds" button to see what happens.

 <!-- fast timer -->
 <div class="ssw-codecontent" markdown=0>